Downsample temperature sensor data to a fixed frequency

 Treat real-time data streams as continuously updating tables via a Streaming DataFrame API.
 Ideal for transitioning projects from Pandas or PySpark.

-Use built-in operators for aggregation, windowing, filtering, group by, branching, merging and more to build stateful applications in fewer lines of code.
+Use built-in operators for aggregation, grouping, windowing, filtering, branching, merging, and more to build stateful applications in fewer lines of Python code.

 Flexible, scalable and fault tolerant

-Clever checkpointing and exactly-once processing guarantees ensure your data pipelines are durable and fault tolerant through unpredictable infrastructure issues.
+Checkpointing and exactly-once processing guarantees ensure your data pipelines are durable and fault-tolerant through unpredictable infrastructure issues.

 By leveraging Kafka, you’re building infinitely horizontally scalable services.
 Data replication ensures redundancy and high availability for your data consumers.